Medical School: Germany (Tübingen, Cologne, Würzburg), Harvard (Boston) and Ann Arbor (Michigan).

 An author of a wide diversity of peer-reviewed journals including more than 130 original articles, commentaries and editorials, as well as 25 book chapters, Dr. Gaba is also the lead author of the innovative book, Crisis Management in Anesthesiology, now in its 2nd edition.
 After playing an integral role in the editorial boards of several academic and medical journals, Dr. Gaba was the founding Editor-in-Chief of the first indexed, peer-reviewed journal on simulation, Simulation in Healthcare, published by the Society for Simulation in Healthcare (SSH) serving as EIC for 12 years.
 He was also the Secretary of the Anesthesia Patient Safety Foundation for 17 years.

-Head of Departement Simulation Medicine Unfallkrankenhaus Berlin
+Senior Consultant in Anaesthesiology and Intensive Care, Head of Simulation Medicine, Unfallkrankenhaus Berlin

 1993: Scholar/fellowship Infectiology of Walter-Marget-Foundation, Harvard-Medical-School, Boston.